Young woman reclines on couch holding a secured credit card and digital tablet.

 How does a secured credit card work?

 For the most part, secured credit cards work like traditional, or unsecured, credit cards.
 Both traditional credit cards and secured credit cards give you access to a credit line that you may use as needed, up to a certain credit limit.
 Both types of credit cards require minimum monthly payments if you carry a balance, and both typically impact your credit score.
-The primary difference between a secured card and an unsecured card is that only secured cards require a security deposit.
+But secured credit cards are designed specifically to help people who have no credit history or bad credit work toward a healthier credit history.

 Apply for a secured card

-Make a refundable deposit
+Make a refundable security deposit

 Use your card responsibly